Kuggo/UnivOREsity/Lessons/Binary.md

 ## How many numbers can be represented with binary?

-The number of unique numbers that can be represented with a certain number of bits is 2^n, where n is the number of bits.
+The number of unique numbers that can be represented with a certain number of bits is 2<sup>N</sup>, where N is the number of bits.
-For example, using 4 bits, allows you to represent 2^4 = 16 unique combination of numbers.
+For example, using 4 bits, allows you to represent 2<sup>4</sup> = 16 unique combination of numbers.
 The minimum is the number that corresponds to the binary representation of having just zeros in the number, and the maximum is just having ones in the representation of the number.
-The minimum number we can represent is 0, and the maximum we can represent will be ``(2^n) - 1``
+The minimum number we can represent is 0, and the maximum we can represent will be 2<sup>N</sup> - 1
 For example: using 4 bits the minimum we have is 0 and the max is 16-1 which is 15

 ## How does this apply to other bases?